 Do your best work.
 Live your best life.

 Over the last four decades, I’ve worn many titles: author, writer, minister, professor, trainer, facilitator, workshop leader, communications director, creative consultant, strategic advisor.
-But in every role, what I do always comes down to this: connecting people to practices for improving work and life.
+But in every role, what I do always comes down to this: sharing practical ways to improve work and life.

 We’re better together.